pjrebsch/memorb/README.md

 No, sorry, not [the show](https://www.cashexplosionshow.com/).

-Because memoization trades memory for computation savings, there is potential for memory explosion with a method that accepts arguments.
+Because memoization trades computation for memory, there is potential for memory explosion with a method that accepts arguments.
 All distinct sets of arguments to a method will map to a return value, and this mapping will be stored, so the potential for explosion increases exponentially as more arguments are supported.
-As long as the method is guaranteed to be called with a small, finite set of arguments, this shouldn't be a concern.
-But if the method is expected to handle arbitrary arguments or a large range of values, you may want to handle caching at a lower level within the method or abandon the memoization/caching approach altogether.
+As long as the method is guaranteed to be called with a small, finite set of arguments, this needn't be much of a concern.
+But if the method is expected to handle arbitrary arguments or a large range of values, you may want to handle caching at a lower level within the method or even abandon the memoization/caching approach altogether.

 The `rain_on?` method in the example class represents a method that is subject to this.
-It can also be used as a good example of how to handle caching at a lower level.
-The only valid arguments are a representation of the seven days of the week, so there need only ever be up to seven cache entries.
+It can also be used as an example of how to handle caching at a lower level.
+The only valid arguments to it are a representation of the seven days of the week, so there need only ever be up to seven cache entries.
 The day might not always be passed as a string—it could be anything that responds to `to_s`.
-The logic of the method doesn't care because it always transforms the argument to a string, but Memorb can't know what values for that argument the method would consider to be the same thing, so it would cache them as distinct values.
-This kind of "argument normalization" is another reason for handling caching inside the method.
+The logic of the method doesn't care because it always transforms the argument to a string, but Memorb can't know what values for that argument the method's logic would consider to be the same thing, so it would cache them as distinct values.
+A solution is to perform "argument normalization" and use the results of that to implement caching within the method:

 ```ruby
 def rain_on?(day)